CASE STUDY

 To sustain ValleyCreates beyond the initial support from a major national arts funder, CFWM launched a $5M endowment campaign and selected me as featured speaker at 2 of 3 major fundraisers.
 I stood before donors not as recipient but as equal stakeholder reshaping Western Massachusetts' creative ecosystem.
 To date, they've raised $2M—40% of the goal in 18 months.

-When artists and development professionals work together—artists speaking with lived authority about systemic change alongside institutional credibility—the message becomes more compelling than either could achieve alone.
+When artists and development professionals work together—speaking with lived authority about systemic change alongside institutional credibility—the message becomes more compelling than either could achieve alone.

 Results

-Since 2018, ValleyCreates has supported 140+ artists through 181 grants totaling $358,500 and 88 arts organizations totaling $3.6M.
-The 10% flowing to artists—combined with artists holding paid advisory roles—creates access that never existed.
+Since 2018, ValleyCreates has supported 136 artists through 237 grants totaling $428,500 and 135 arts organizations totaling $6.5M.
+The funding flowing to artists—combined with paid advisory roles—creates access that never existed.
 The $5M endowment, already 40% funded, will sustain this model permanently.

-I once saw CFWM as inaccessible to artists—all resources, but no pathways in.
-Now I help decide where millions go, while artists across the region who'd never accessed foundation support are applying, getting funded, and building careers.
+I once saw foundation funding as inaccessible to individual artists—all resources, but no clear pathways in.
+Now I help decide where millions go, while artists across the region who'd never accessed that support are applying, getting funded, and building careers.

-That perception shift—from exclusion to championship—is what systemic change looks like.
+That transformation—from the margins to the center—is what systemic change looks like.

 This is strategy that flows.